-The EIA process presents decision-makers with the information necessary to determine whether or not a project should be implemented.
+The ESIA process presents decision-makers with the information necessary to determine whether or not a project should be implemented.

-Figure 2 outlines the applicable environmental assessment tools from the strategic to operational level of decision making.
+Figure 2 outlines the applicable environmental and social assessment tools from the strategic to operational level of decision making.

-Figure 2: Development hierarchy instrument and the development tool -
+Figure 2: Development hierarchy instrument and the development tool

-Table 2: Summary of the ESL A process in Kenya
+Table 2: Summary of the ESIA process in Kenya